swiftlang/swift-evolution/proposals/NNNN-add-is-known-identical-method.md

 ## Proposed Solution

-Many types in Swift and Foundation are “copy-on-write” data structures.
+Many types in Standard Library are “copy-on-write” data structures.
 These types present as value types, but can leverage a reference to some shared state to optimize for performance.
 When we copy this value we copy a reference to shared storage.
 If we perform a mutation on a copy we can preserve value semantics by copying the storage reference to a unique value before we write our mutation: we “copy” on “write”.

-This means that many types in Standard Library and Foundation already have some private reference that can be checked in constant-time to determine if two values are identical.
+This means that many types in Standard Library already have some private reference that can be checked in constant-time to determine if two values are identical.
 Because these types copy before writing, two values that are identical by their shared storage *must* be equal by value.

 Suppose our `Equatable` protocol adopts a method that can return in constant time if two instances are identical and must be equal by-value.
 We can now refactor our operation on `AsyncSequence` to: